 Green water can be a nightmare of a problem for pond owners.
 Once pond water gets out of hand, it can be a slow and steady process to regain clear water.
 The key to maintaining clear water is actually green water prevention.
 Here are some helpful tips to maintain healthy and beautiful water.

 Algae needs nutrients just like any other plant.
 Consider ways to limit the amount of nutrients it receives to reduce growth and the formation of green water.
-The first thing to check is that there aren’t any decaying leaves in your pond.
+The first thing to check is that there aren’t decaying leaves in your pond.
 If there is a tree directly over your pond, from time to time you will likely have a few leaves fall in.
-Make sure you scoop those out to avoid decay in the water.
+Make sure you scoop those out with fish net to avoid decay in the water.
 Algae can use this decay as a nutrient source.
 Rainwater can also add nutrients to a pond if it runs across your lawn and into your pond.
 During your next big rain storm, take a look out the window at your pond.
 Check if you see water flowing into your pond from the surrounding areas.
 If so, it is best to create a higher barrier around your pond or create channels around your pond for the water to follow and be redirected to a better spot in the lawn.
 One last thing to try to reducing nutrients in your pond is adding beneficial bacteria as a part of your regular maintenance schedule.
 Beneficial bacteria competes for the same nutrients algae needs to grow, so it will consume that nutrients and stunt algae growth. pond boss carries a variety of water treatments that include beneficial bacteria such as The Block™, Sludge Remover, Pond and Fountain Cleaner Tablets.
-With all of these options, you are sure to find one that will be suit your needs.
+Choose the option that best suits your needs.

 Enjoy a pond that has clear and beautiful water by taking a few steps to prevent green water.
 Provide shade to your pond water to stunt algae growth.
 Use different methods such as beneficial bacteria to reduce nutrients in your pond algae needs to grow.
 Utilize UV technology to eliminate green water at the source.
 You will be happy you to the time on these preventative measures when you hear other pond owners recounting their green pond nightmares.